-3. Swords and Sam Browne Belt are to be worn by R.S.M.s when Officers wear swords and Sam Browne belts, etc., in their corresponding dress.
+3. Swords and Sam Browne Belts are to be worn by R.S.M.s when Officers wear swords and Sam Browne belts, etc., in their corresponding dress.

-4. Brown leather sword belt is to be worn in Nos.
-1, 1A, 2, 3, 3B, 6, 6A and 7 Dresses by Q.M.S.s, Staff Bandmasters, Bandmasters, Drum Majors and Bugle Majors.
+4. Slung Sword Belts.
+Brown leather sword belt is to be worn in Nos.
+1, 2, 3, 3B, 6, 6A and 7 Dresses by Q.M.S., Staff Bandmasters, Bugler Quartermaster Sergeants, Bandmasters, Drum and Bugle Majors and Provost Sergeants.
+On occasions of special ceremonial these Senior N.C.O.s may, when ordered, wear the white buff sword belt in place of the brown leather belt in Nos.
+1 and 6 Dresses.